ordina-jworks/ordina-jworks.github.io/_posts/2017-10-27-JS-Conf-Budapest-day-2.md

 ##### 2. Walkthroughs

-A walkthrough is shorter, and is usually intended to provide teaching opportunities for senior developers to newer programmers, while giving junior developers the chance to change old methodologies.
+A walkthrough is shorter and is usually intended to provide teaching opportunities for senior developers to newer programmers, while giving junior developers the chance to change old methodologies.
 Typically, they catch about 20 to 40% of the defects in a program.

 ##### 3. Short code reviews